-Tucked within the grounds of Mahsa University in Petaling Jaya, Pokok KL is still hot on the list of most Instagrammable cafes despite having opened over a year ago.
+Tucked within the grounds of Mahsa Avenue in Petaling Jaya, Pokok KL is still hot on the list of most Instagrammable cafes, despite having opened over a year ago.
 The cafe is housed in a quaint brick and glass building, with floor to ceiling glass windows that allow for plenty of natural sunlight to filter in.
 Add to that an avenue of shady trees leading up to the place, and you have yourself a picturesque scene.

 Despite going early on a weekday, we still had to wait for a good 20 minutes to be seated.
 It was pretty warm so we didn’t want to sit al fresco, but if you don’t mind the heat, there is an outdoor patio where you can sit underneath the trees.